-Starbucks announced on Friday that it will lay off 300 corporate employees in the U.S. and close regional offices in Atlanta, Dallas, Chicago, and other cities as part of its ongoing restructuring efforts under CEO Brian Niccol.
+Starbucks announced on Friday that it will lay off 300 corporate employees in the U.S. and close regional offices as part of its ongoing restructuring efforts under CEO Brian Niccol.

 Key Takeaways

 The job cuts primarily affect support functions such as marketing, human resources, and supply chain management.
 No coffeehouse employees or international staff will be impacted by this round of layoffs.
-The company expects to incur $400 million in restructuring charges, including $120 million for employee separation benefits, according to CBS News.
+The company expects to incur $400 million in restructuring charges, including $120 million for employee separation benefits.

 Despite the layoffs, Starbucks reported a 7% increase in U.S. same-store sales for the January-March period, indicating that its turnaround efforts are beginning to pay off.
 Niccol described this quarter as 'the turn in our turnaround' during a conference call with investors.